on this page

 Audiologists can use their existing provider number if they’re already registered with us to perform diagnostic audiology services under other items.

 Other item numbers for audiologists

-As long as they have an appropriate referral, audiologists can also provide other audiology services.
+As long as they have an appropriate referral, where relevant, audiologists can also provide other audiology services.